Many in Muslim world want sharia as law of land - survey

 Democracy wins slight majorities in key Middle Eastern states - 54 percent in Iraq, 55 percent in Egypt - and falls to 29 percent in Pakistan.
 By contrast, it stands at 81 percent in Lebanon, 75 percent in Tunisia and 70 percent in Bangladesh.

-In most countries surveyed, Muslims were more worried about Islamist militancy than any other form of religious violence.
+In most countries surveyed, Muslims were more worried about Islamist extremism than any other form of religious violence.

+Suicide bombing was mostly rejected, although it won 40 percent support in the Palestinian territories, 39 percent in Afghanistan, 29 percent in Egypt and 26 percent in Bangladesh.

 SEX AND VEILS